WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/FEDERAL-USE-AND-DISTRIBUTION-ONLY/README.md

 USC 18.1512 - Tampering with a witness, victim, or an informant (a)
-(1)Whoever kills or attempts to kill another person, with intent to— (A)prevent the attendance or testimony of any person in an official proceeding;
+(1)Whoever kills or attempts to kill another person, with intent to—<br>
+(A)prevent the attendance or testimony of any person in an official proceeding;<br>
-(B)prevent the production of a record, document, or other object, in an official proceeding; or (C)prevent the communication by any person to a law enforcement officer or judge of the United States of information
+(B)prevent the production of a record, document, or other object, in an official proceeding; or<br>
+(C)prevent the communication by any person to a law enforcement officer or judge of the United States of information <br>

-relating to the commission or possible commission of a Federal offense or a violation of conditions of probation, parole,

-or release pending judicial proceedings;
+relating to the commission or possible commission of a Federal offense or a violation of conditions of probation, parole, or release pending judicial proceedings;<br>
 shall be punished as provided in paragraph (3).
 (2)Whoever uses physical force or the threat of physical force against any person, or attempts to do so, with intent to— (A)influence, delay, or prevent the testimony of any person in an official proceeding;